 Clients with developed products regularly seek our advice to understand and adhere to their obligations for FDA-compliant manufacturing and distribution practices.
 We help clients with GMP/Quality System development, FDA-inspection readiness, remediation of inspection findings, and responses to Warning and Untitled Letters.
 Clients also seek our guidance on determining the need for, and interfacing with FDA about, recalls.

-- Supported clients’ regulatory strategy and submissions to FDA and other regulatory authorities, including premarket notifications (510(k)s), premarket approvals, new drug applications (NDAs), abbreviated NDAs, and biologics license applications.
+- Supported a client’s regulatory strategy and submissions to the FDA and other regulatory authorities, including premarket notifications (510(k)s), premarket approvals, new drug applications (NDAs), abbreviated NDAs, and biologics license applications.

 - Developed regulatory strategies for medication adherence mobile technologies connected to drug delivery systems for a global medical device and diagnostic company.

 - Provided FDA compliance guidance for a European mobile-based health tracking application that uses an algorithm-based system to track and analyze health data and predict outcomes for personal health decision-making.